Sanchithasharma/activities/README.md

-# Baked Goods, Object search and API call to fetch locations
+# Baked Goods, Object Search, and API Call to Fetch Locations

 This project contains 3 activities
-- List of baked goods with sort, filter and create options.
+- A list of baked goods with sort, filter, and create options.
-- Find property of the key from nested object
+- Finding the property of a key from a nested object.
-- Simple api call to fetch locations
+- A simple API call to fetch locations.

 ## How to run the app?
-Run below commands in your terminal
+Run the following commands in the terminal:

 ```
 git clone https://github.com/Sanchithasharma/activities.git